raceup/arduino_imu_telemetry/README.md

 # arduino_imu_telemetry
-Arduino and Matlab scripts for telemetry.
+This repository contains all Arduino and Matlab scripts for telemetry usage.
+There are several code snippets used to gather and manage the data.

 ## logger.ino
 Basic Arduino script to gather data from IMU and store them in a SD card.